Become an Egg Donor Recipient in Raleigh-Durham, NC

 Who are egg donors?

-Egg donors can be anonymous or known.
+Egg donors can be anonymous or known, all of which is managed through egg donor banks.
 Anonymous egg donors are healthy women between age 21 and 31 who do not smoke and want to give the gift of life to those faced with infertility.
 Once a woman applies to be an egg donor, she will go through extensive medical, psychological, genetic and infectious disease screening.

 How are donors screened?